emad-elsaid/xlog/docs/index.md

 - Local server for Note taking or digital gardening
 - Generate static website just like the one you're reading now

+# Documentation

+- This website serves as end user documentation and developer entry point to developing extensions
+- There is also a Go package documentation that you can use to understand what xlog expose as public API

 # License

 Xlog is released under MIT license